AleNarder/micronn/README.md

 # Micronn

-Small Typescript only Neural Networks library with zero dependencies.
-Requires Node.js to run, but it can run on browser with few changes
+A small TypeScript-only Neural Networks library with zero dependencies.
+It requires Node.js to run, but it can also run in the browser with a few modifications.

 ## Prerequisites